 Of course, the same habit might satisfy different needs for different people.
 For one person, yoga might be a form of exercise (#2), for someone else, a way to find mental rest (#4); for someone else, a spiritual practice (#7).
 And people value different habits.
 For one person, organized files might be a crucial tool for creativity; another person finds inspiration in random juxtapositions.

-The argument I'll make in Before and After is that when we change our habits, we change our lives.
+The argument I'll make in Better Than Before is that when we change our habits, we change our lives.
 We can use decision-making to choose the habits we want to form, use willpower to get the habit started, then—and this is the best part—we can allow the extraordinary power of habit to take over.
 At that point, we’re free from the need to decide and the need to use willpower.
 We take our hands off the wheel of decision, and our foot off the gas of willpower, and rely on the cruise-control of habits.
 Mindfully, then mindlessly.

 Before and after!
 It's what we all crave.

-So readers, what do you think of the Essential Seven--the name and the concepts themselves?
+So readers, what do you think of the Essential Seven—the name and the concepts themselves?
 I very much appreciate all the thoughtful comments that people posted.
 Very, very helpful.

 I must say, it pleases me to have seven.
 I hate to quote Voldemort, but he was right when he observed, in Harry Potter and the Half-Blood Prince, "Isn't seven the most powerfully magic number?"